 As mentioned, Cypriot banks have a long history of dealing with outsiders and international companies.
 So, if you can pass due diligence and meet the requirements, it’s possible to open a business bank account in Cyprus for a foreign or offshore company as well as various types of estate planning structures.

 The biggest challenge is finding the right bank and a banker that’s motivated (and willing) to entertain a client with your particular profile and existing structure.
 Not all of them will.
-Also, it’s common for emails to be ignored.
+Also, it’s common for emails to be lost.

 If you can pass due diligence and have a clear source of wealth, Cyprus banks are happy to open accounts for you.
 And, if you’re Russian or from a CIS country, certain bankers will not only understand your client profile, they’ll also speak your language.